dc-js/dc.js/docs/dc-v5-upgrade-guide.md

 The library is distributed in two variants:

-- dc-v5-new - only the newer API, recommended for new projects.
+- dc.js — only the newer API, recommended for new projects.
-- dc-v5-compat - v4 compatibility mode, which is quite close to the v4 API.
+- dc-compat.js — v4 compatibility mode, which is close to the v4 API.

 In certain cases, however, you would need to upgrade:

 - Only UMD bundles are distributed with `compat` option.
 If you were using ES6 modules, you would need to upgrade.
-- Support for newer features are not guaranteed in the `compat` mode.
+- Support for newer features is not guaranteed in the `compat` mode.
   Mixing of newer APIs with older ones may produce unexpected results.
-- Some APIs are not available in compat mode as well.
+- Some APIs are no longer available.
 Notably `filterHandler`, `hasFilterHandler`, `addFilterHandler` and `removeFilterHandler`.
-If your code relies on any of these you should do a proper upgrade.
+If your code relies on any of these, you would need to upgrade rewrite using newer features.

 Please raise an issue on GitHub if you run into problems not covered here!